kognifai/Galore/README.md

 ### Components of Galore system
-A number of services is used for storing, retrieving and processing data.
-Here are the quick links to access the most important services.
+Here are the quick links to access the compoents of Galore system.

 | Topic | Link | Description |
 |------|----------|----------|